kristinemlarson/gnssrefl/README_invsnr.md

 The <code>gnssrefl</code> **REFL_CODE** environment variable must be set.
 This variable is used for storage of the SNR files and the inputs to the analysis strategy.

+You might notice that the Lomb Scargle Periodogram (LSP) results from this software are different than <code>gnssir</code>.
+In some locations you might see relatively large outliers. *This is to be expected.*
+This code uses the LSP results as a starting place - the quality control applied is entirely different than what was used in <code>gnssir</code>.
+Since the point of this code is to estimate smoothly varying sea level, I don't think we need to make the LSP portion of it a clone of <code>gnssir</code>.

 ### Running the code

 I. Make SNR files as you would normally for the <code>gnssrefl</code> using <code>rinex2snr</code>.
 They will be stored in